 - Enabling technologies for automated tracking of bowel movement characteristics;

 - Pathogen surveillance at the building scale - developing solutions to enable rapid detection of and response to disease outbreaks.

-These efforts leverage our team’s expertise and engineering experience in onsite waste treatment technologies, global sanitation and sensors, as well as the capabilities at the forefront of biomarker discovery, clinical diagnostics and entrepreneurship across Duke University.
-Ultimately, we envision an integrated distributed network of modular smart toilets providing data that will optimize health and disease prevention strategies at the individual level, and manage communicable and non-communicable disease at the population level.
+These efforts combine our team’s expertise and engineering experience in onsite waste treatment technologies, global sanitation and sensors, as well as capabilities at the forefront of biomarker discovery and clinical diagnostics across Duke University.